-Prior to full implementation of the ACA in 2014, communities of color experienced large disparities in uninsured rates.
-However, uninsured rates decreased substantially among Black, Asian and Pacific Islander, and multi-racial Washingtonians following the implementation of the ACA.
-In 2017, these racial groups had uninsured rates roughly equal to or just slightly higher than the rate among white Washingtonians (4.4%).
-Despite overall decreases in the uninsured rates among people of color, American Indian/Alaska Native (AI/AN) Washingtonians are still 2.8 times more likely to be uninsured than white residents (down from 4.1 times in 2013).
-In Washington State, 70% of AI/AN individuals do not receive care through a tribally or Indian Health Service-operated clinic (personal communication, American Indian Health Commission [AIHC], January 2020).
+Prior to full implementation of the ACA in 2014, communities of color experienced large disparities in uninsured rates.130 However, uninsured rates decreased substantially among Black, Asian and Pacific Islander, and multi-racial Washingtonians following the implementation of the ACA.55 Despite overall decreases in the uninsured rates among people of color, in 2019, Blacks and American Indian and Alaska Natives (AI/AN) continued to have higher uninsured rates than whites (7.9% and 11.2%, compared to 5.1%, respectively).96 In Washington State, 70% of AI/AN individuals do not receive care through a tribally- or Indian Health Service-operated clinic (personal communication, American Indian Health Commission [AIHC], January 2020).
 For individuals who are uninsured, this may further limit access to healthcare services (personal communication, AIHC, January 2020).

 Moreover, it is well-documented that communities of color experience worse health outcomes than their counterparts for many health measures.
-A report by University of California Berkeley's Henderson Center for Social Justice stated that "overall, people of color rate their health status lower than [non-Hispanic] Whites...In general, people of color report less access to health care and poorer quality health care than [non-Hispanic] Whites."
-In Washington, data indicate that AI/AN, Native Hawaiian and Other Pacific Islander, and Black residents experience a variety of health inequities compared to other groups in the state, including higher age-adjusted death rates and shorter life expectancies at birth.
-32,45-49 Further, communities of color also have higher rates of tobacco use, diabetes, obesity, and poorer self-reported health and mental health.
-45,50-54
+A report by University of California Berkeley's Henderson Center for Social Justice stated, "overall, people of color rate their health status lower than [non-Hispanic] [w]hites...In general, people of color report less access to health care and poorer quality health care than [non-Hispanic] [w]hites."56 In Washington, data indicate that AI/AN, Native Hawaiian and Other Pacific Islander, and Black residents experience a variety of health inequities compared to other groups in the state, including higher age-adjusted death rates and shorter life expectancies at birth.^{44,57-61} Further, communities of color also have higher rates of tobacco use, diabetes, obesity, and poorer self-reported health and mental health.^{57,62-66}

-Specifically, AI/AN people in Washington experience high rates of coronary heart disease deaths, 46 stroke deaths, 49 prevalence of diabetes, 52 and poor mental health than other racial and ethnic groups.
-55 In 2008, more than one-third of AI women on Medicaid who were pregnant or up to 1-year postpartum had a mental health diagnosis, which was 2.7 times the rate for all pregnant women on Medicaid.
-11 Washington's Maternal Mortality Review Panel found that AI/AN women experienced higher maternal mortality ratios than any other race/ethnicity.
-AI/AN women were 6.6 times more likely to die from a pregnancy-related cause compared to white women (maternal mortality ratio of 53 deaths per 100,000 live births compared to 8 deaths per 100,000 live births, respectively).
+Specifically, AI/AN people in Washington experience high rates of coronary heart disease deaths,58 stroke deaths,61 prevalence of diabetes,64 and poor mental health than other racial and ethnic groups.67 In 2008, more than one-third of AI women on Medicaid who were pregnant or up to 1-year postpartum had a mental health diagnosis, which was 2.7 times the rate for all pregnant women on Medicaid.18 Washington's Maternal Mortality Review Panel found that AI/AN women experienced higher maternal mortality ratios than any other race/ethnicity.16 AI/AN women were 6.6 times more likely to die from a pregnancy-related cause compared to white women (maternal mortality ratio of 53 deaths per 100,000 live births compared to 8 deaths per 100,000 live births, respectively).16